jonahweissman/comp-neurosci-crcns-vta-1/README.md

 pip install -r requirements.txt
 ```

 Install the project in development mode by running `pip install -e .`.

-If you use notebooks, this will ensure that you can access your modules.
+Start a Jupyter Notebook server by running `jupyter notebook` and following the instructions that it outputs.
+Navigate to `Plots.ipynb` and run the cells to recreate the graphs.
+A wrapper class for the dataset can be found in the `src/` directory.